nicole-a-tesla/os_contribution_workshop/getting_started.md

 ## Step 2: Install Git

 Type this into your terminal: `git --version`.
 If that prints our a version number, skip to step 3.
-If not, follow [this guide](https://www.atlassian.com/git/tutorials/install-git/) to get git set up.
-If you're on a Mac, I recommend following the Homebrew installation instructions.
+If not, follow [this guide](https://help.github.com/articles/set-up-git/#setting-up-git) to get git set up.

 ## Step 3: Install Sublime Text